GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 <Below is some sample terminology.
 Add additional terminology that needs explanation in this section.>

 -  **GCP VPC network** – A single virtual network within a single GCP project.
--  **On-premises gateway, tunnel endpoint, or IP addresses** –The VPN device on the non-GCP side of the connection, which is usually a device in a physical data center or other cloud provider's network.
+-  **On-premises gateway, tunnel endpoint, or IP addresses** – The VPN device on the non-GCP side of the connection, which is usually a device in a physical data center or other cloud provider's network.
 GCP instructions are written from the point of view of the GCP VPC network, so the "on-premises gateway" is the gateway connecting to GCP.
--  **GCP peer address**–  A single static IP address within a GCP project that exists at the edge of the GCP network.
+-  **GCP peer address** –  A single static IP address within a GCP project that exists at the edge of the GCP network.
 Also known as a Cloud IP address.
 -  **Static routing** – Manually specifying the route to subnets on the GCP-side and the on-premises side of the VPN gateway.
 -  **Dynamic routing** – GCP Dynamic routing for VPN using the BGP protocol
 -  `<vendor name><product name>` term